nss-evening-cohort-26/FE-Hackathon-music-streaming-project/README.md

 - Have a playlist you're aboslutely obsessed with?
 Show it by favoriting it!
 - Filter playlists.
 - Edit playlist information such as name, image, or whether or not it is public.
+- Delete playlists.

 ## Stretch Features
 - The ability to make playlists public - for others to view and pull inspo from.
-- A search function to allow for you to search for songs.
+- A search function to allow for you to search for songs by song name, artist name, or genre name.
 - A discover function which allows you to view all public playlists created by users just like you!

 ## Planning for Y2PLAY